 What is a chive?
 You may be asking.

-Chive is a vegetable, yes, and in Chinese it’s called “Jiu Cai” or 韭菜. but in this context, chives is also a name given by the Chinese people to victims who get trapped in a loop of speculative investments.
+Chive is a vegetable, yes, and in Chinese it’s called “Jiu Cai”, but in this context, chives is also a name given by the Chinese people to victims who get trapped in a loop of speculative investments.

 Curious how that reference came about?
 Here is a great explanation from the writers at the Elephant-Room:

 “When it comes to planting, Chinese chives are total easy-breezy.
 They are fast-growing, drought-tolerant, and extremely vital; even after a long freeze, the plant will die only to return again come springtime.
 Thanks to nutrients stored inside the stem, after the top leaves are being cut away, the plant will keep growing and blooming into the next harvest.

 In 2018, the Chinese people have come to learn one fact: we are all, in essence, chives.”

 More directly speaking, chives refers to the Chinese people that participate in these speculative investments.
 They are resilient in their ongoing participation of these speculative investments, cycle after cycle.

 In most recent history, Chinese people went through a series of speculative investments cycles- from real estate, to p2p lending, and now in blockchain.
 The article from the Elephant Room details such cycles, it’s fascinating and I encourage everyone to check it out.

 A Story of 5 Chives Cutters in China